 One of the most exciting things about this torch is that it doesn’t project a silly dot of light like those “million candlepower” spotlights (which need a couple of minutes to warm up and a car battery for power) but actually provides useful illumination over enormous distances from a truly portable torch.
 You can see the difference for yourself from 9:54 into this YouTube video.

-If you're looking for a big fat beam that lights up everything to a couple of hundred metres, consider the 18,000 lumen Acebeam X45 Eclipse, but if you're a hunter or game-watcher, the tighter hot-spot and paler spill of the K70 will allow you to identify animals as far as you can see, without back-glare from nearby vegetation affecting your night vision - click on the beamshots alongside to see the difference for yourself (that gate is over 200m away!)
+If you're looking for a big fat beam that lights up everything to a couple of hundred metres, consider the 18,000 lumen Acebeam X45 Eclipse, but if you're a hunter or game-watcher, the tighter hot-spot and paler spill of the K70 will allow you to identify animals as far as you can see, without back-glare from nearby vegetation affecting your night vision.

 How do you know there won’t be a torch with an even longer beam next week?
 Actually, it's highly unlikely.
 The K70 is one of the first torches to use the very latest high-intensity LED from the world's top manufacturer, the Cree XHP-35 HI – the same chip the other brands will be using as they desperately try to catch up.
 There is no better emitter on the market for this kind of light, and there isn’t likely to be one for some time.

 At the same time Acebeam haven’t cut any corners in their quest to be first off the starting line – the K70 is beautifully made, with a gorgeous 75mm clear reflector and six carefully chosen brightness levels, from idling at one lumen for more than a month, to full throttle for well over an hour.
 There’s also a devastating dual-frequency strobe, which should probably be licenced as a dangerous weapon.